-As of June 30, 2015, the Corporation was in the process of completing work on a rig which is currently being delivered to PNG.
-The total anticipated property and equipment expenditures remaining to be incurred in 2015 to meet the contractual obligations with our customer and others is approximately \$7.5 million.
+The total anticipated property and equipment expenditures remaining to be incurred to meet certain contractual obligations with our customers and others is approximately \$3.4 million.

-20 Operating Segment
+22 Operating Segment

 The Corporation determines its operating segment based on internal information reviewed by management to allocate resources and assess performance.
 The Corporation operates in two geographic areas within one operating segment which provides oilfield services to customers in Canada and Papua New Guinea.
 The amounts related to each geographic area are as follows: